We have a full agenda this month with a focus on timely topics!

 At the SW Police Precinct, 2300 SW Webster Street (at Delridge Ave SW, next to Home Depot)

-6:00-6:30 Arrive early for light snacks, socialize and network with each other while we set up the room.
+6:00-6:30 Arrive early for light snacks, and to socialize/network with each other while we set up!

 8:00-8:30 Feel free to stay after the meeting to continue your discussions.

 Everyone is welcome, even if you aren’t a Block Watch Captain!
-RSVP appreciated, but not necessary to attend.
+RSVP is appreciated, but not necessary to attend.
+You can contact us at firstname.lastname@example.org.

 We hope you can join us!